CrawfordGriffith/osi-cpm/cpm 1.4/README.md

 	OSI hardware (tty, centronics).
 Most of the calls are to the 6502 with associated code to do the software processor swap.

+CPM_V14_6502_bootloader (disassembly by Mark Spankus)

+OSI CPM uses track 0 to boot/load 6502 code, & tiny Z80 code which jumps right back to 6502 to load CPM, track 1 contains CPM core.
+Track 2 contains the CPM directory, so is the start of a CPM disk (logical block 0) from what I can tell.
+(Floppy Track 0 = CPM Track 1) One OSI track has 26 CPM disk blocks.